openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 ## Notifications

-Notifications are not managed by Pipelines as Code.
+Notifications are not managed by Pipelines-as-Code.

 To add notifications to your pipeline runs, you can use the [finally feature of Tekton